Young men & women from 7th grade to High School graduation who live in the Bitterroot Valley, regardless of which School District they attend.

 2. Pass a background check.

 3. Since we do not require all our volunteers to perform the physical activities (we have some dedicated staff to PT with the participants) we insist that volunteers who wish to be a regular presence with our cadets, help set the example, by wearing the BVMP uniform and adhere to current Army hair regulations.
+If shaving your beard is too much - this isn't the program for you.

 Yes.
 Aside from learning valuable life skills participation in this program can also be used to enhance a college resume!
 College admissions look favorably on applicants involved in community based civics programs like ours!